angular/angular/guides/theming.md

 Sass mixins that includes styles for all components in the library: `all-component-colors`, `all-component-typographies`, and `all-component-themes`.
 These mixins behave the same as individual component mixins, except they emit styles for `core-theme` and _all_ 35+ components in Angular Material.
-Unless your application uses every single component, this will produce unecessary CSS.
+Unless your application uses every single component, this will produce unnecessary CSS.

 ```scss
 @use '~@angular/material' as mat;